adamdbradley/foresight.js/README.md

     <style> .fs-img{ display:none }</style>

-When foresight executes it will change each image's CSS class from _fs-img_ to _fs-img-ready_ so that the _.fs-img_ CSS display:none will no longer apply and the images can be seen.
+When foresight.js executes, it will change each image's CSS class from _fs-img_ to _fs-img-ready_ so that the _.fs-img_ CSS _display:none_ will no longer apply and the images can be seen.

 _If your website has no reason to care about SEO or support browsers without javascript than feel free to omit the noscript elements all together._

 ## High-Speed Network Connection Test
 Currently most devices capable of hi-res displays are mobile devices, such as new iPhones or iPads.
 However, since they are "mobile" in nature and their data may be relying on cell towers, even if the device has a hi-res display, users with slow connectivity probably do not want to wait a long time while images download.
 In these cases, foresight.js does a quick network speed test to make sure the user's device can handle hi-res images.
-Additionally, it stores the devices network connection speed information for 30 minutes (or any customizable to any expiration period you'd like) so it does not continually perform speed tests.
-You can host your own speed test file to be downloaded, or you can use the default URI available for public use found in the foresight configuration.
+Additionally, it stores the devices network connection speed information for 30 minutes (or is customizable to any expiration period you'd like) so it does not continually perform speed tests.
+You can host your own speed test file to be downloaded, or you can use the default URI available for public use found in the foresight.js configuration.